DekuLicious/JBRYCE/README.md

 2. **JavaScript Exercises**: A collection of exercises that demonstrate my understanding of JavaScript concepts such as arrays, classes, loops, conditionals, objects, and prototypes.
 [Link to exercises](JS/)

-3. **Car System Project**: A project that simulates a car system, demonstrating my ability to create interactive web applications.
-[Link to project](Project/carSystem/index.html)
+3. **Vehicle Management System**: A project that simulates a vehicle management system, demonstrating my ability to create interactive web applications.
+[Link to project](Project/vehicleManagementSystem/index.html)

+4. **Note App**: A simple note-taking application that allows users to create, read, update, and delete notes.
+[Link to project](Project/noteApp/index.html)

 ## Technologies Used